 Hello, Experience Life writers (and potential writers).
 Below you’ll find some points to keep in mind in your current and/or future work for Experience Life magazine.
 If we have talked by phone, we may have already spoken to you about one or more of these topics, so please forgive any redundancies.
-If you’re new and looking to submit an article idea, please read our guidelines thoroughly and then submit your idea to Craig Cox, our managing editor.
+If you’re new and looking to submit an article idea, please read our guidelines thoroughly and then submit your idea to firstname.lastname@example.org, our deputy editor.

-About half our circulation goes to member-subscribers of Life Time Fitness who receive the magazine at their homes.
+The majority of our circulation goes to member-subscribers of Life Time who receive the magazine at their homes.
 We currently have several thousand additional nonmember subscribers and are gaining several hundred new subscription requests each month.
-We also have controlled circulation to select mailing lists, and in communities where new LTF facilities are opening, as well as to various businesses (doctor’s and chiropractor’s offices, etc.).
+We also have controlled circulation to communities where new LTF facilities are opening, as well as to various businesses (doctor’s and chiropractor’s offices, etc.).

 The magazine is written for a general audience of active, educated, discerning people who are interested in good health and passionate about self-improvement, well-being and living a good, satisfying life.

 Our audience is a balanced mix of women and men (approximately 60 percent women and 40 percent men) and there’s a broad age range, but we aim our content at people who are 30 to 45 years old.
 Many of our members and readers have at least one child at home, so we address family angles and life-balance concerns regularly.
 Although we avoid printing anything so racy that it would outrage a parent who found their kid reading it, we do assume an adult audience.
 Mentioning sex as a fact of life is OK; going into detail about it isn’t.

 Each issue of Experience Life includes three in-depth features (2,500 to 3,500 words), plus four departmental neighborhoods of shorter pieces.
 We also publish several digital-only articles each month on our website, ExperienceLife.com.
 Here is a roundup of the print sections: